-HIGH SCHOOL COUNSELOR PROGRAM
+HIGH SCHOOL LEADERSHIP PROGRAM

-ENH has over 500 high school students volunteer as counselors each year, gaining valuable leadership and communication skills, community service credit, and references for college or job applications.
-Acting as role models, counselors ensure that their cabin group of 7-10 students are working as a team and getting to meals and hikes prepared and on time.
-As counselors participate in activities alongside students, they also may gain the same social emotional and academic gains.
-Juniors and seniors who are in good academic standing are interviewed and trained by our staff before participating in our program, and while attending, spend an hour a day in a professional learning community facilitated by our Counselor Coordinator, sharing challenges and successes from the week.
-Each year, however, it becomes harder to recruit counselors as both academic and athletic pressure increases, and ENH seeks support to further develop our recruitment efforts and our curriculum so this valuable leadership experience is as impactful as possible.
+ENH has over 500 high school students volunteer as cabin leaders each year, gaining valuable leadership and communication skills, community service credit, and references for college or job applications.
+Acting as role models, cabin leaders ensure that their cabin group of 7-10 students are working as a team and getting to meals and hikes prepared and on time.
+Juniors and seniors who are in good academic standing are interviewed and trained by our staff before participating in our program, and while attending, spend an hour a day in a professional learning community facilitated by our Cabin Leader Coordinator, sharing challenges and successes from the week.
+Each year, however, it becomes harder to recruit cabin leaders as both academic and athletic pressure increases, and ENH seeks support to further develop our recruitment efforts and our curriculum to strengthen this valuable leadership experience.